hendraafatm/TaskManager/README.md

 Scalability: Adding new features or modules becomes easier without affecting other layers of the app.

-2. #Dependency Injection
+# 2. Dependency Injection

 We use Hilt for dependency injection to decouple the components and make them more modular and easier to test.
 By using @HiltAndroidApp and @Inject, we ensure dependencies are automatically provided throughout the app.

-3. #UI Design
+# 3. UI Design
 The UI is designed to be simple, intuitive, and user-friendly.
 We use Jetpack Compose to build the UI in a declarative way, which helps reduce boilerplate and improves code readability.
 Some key principles followed:

 Accessibility: The app is designed to be accessible, with proper contrast and font sizes.

 Responsiveness: The layout adjusts to different screen sizes and orientations.

-4. #Database Design
+# 4. Database Design
 The app uses Room Database for local data storage.
 This allows users to store tasks locally, even when offline.
 The schema was designed with scalability in mind, making it easier to extend the app with new features.

-#Database Schema
+# Database Schema
 Table: tasks
 The tasks table stores information about the tasks, including their title, description, priority, due date, and completion status.